ElSerbe/sven-every-custom-weapon/README.md

 - Insurgency

 When a player writes `!buy` in chat, the plugin opens a category selector first, then forwards the player to the corresponding weapon shop.

+## Thanks

+Special thanks to KernCore, original author and maintainer of these custom weapon packs, and to the original games that inspired each set of weapons:

+- Cry of Fear
+- Counter-Strike 1.6
+- Insurgency